stt-datacore/website/static/crew/picard_galen_crew.md

 published: true
 ---

-We'd like better voyage numbers to pair with his SCI/SEC skill set.
-Bulk of his value lies in a less common Picard SCI base for events.
-A good thaw candidate a couple times per year.
+We'd like better voyage numbers to pair with his SCI/SEC skill set and his bases aren't standalone good either.
+The bulk of his value lies in a less common Picard SCI base for events which should see an upswing soonTM.